Izzybelle/Capstone-Project/README.md

 ### Part 2a: Parse the data
 > Source and format the required data for you project, perform preliminary data munging and cleaning of your data.
 Describe you data keeping your intended audience in mind.
 Document your work so far in Jupyter notebook.
 This includes parsing 2 larger files at 3.27 GB and 6.33 GB, splitting into equal segments via terminal to enable Python to upload them in turn to a PostresSQL database.
 #### Parse the data
 Upon deciding finally to use the Yelp dataset for my Capstone, the initial challenge I encountered was the size of the data.
 Pandas in Python isn't able to process such such files.
-For those that were in the gigabytes I had to perform chunking, which splits the json files intro smaller chunks.
+For those that were in the gigabytes, I had to perform chunking, which splits the json files intro smaller chunks.
 Then I could iteratively load these smaller chunks into a Pandas dataframe and write to Postgres.
 The code for this is [here.](https://github.com/Izzybelle/Projects/blob/master/Capstone%20-%20Yelp%20-%20Part%202a%20%26%20b%20-%20Parse%20the%20data%2C%20EDA%20and%20Cleaning.ipynb)

 ### Part 2b: EDA and Preliminary Analysis
 > Quantitatively describe and visualise your data, maintain perspective on your goals and scope accordingly.
 This includes identifying foreign languages with
 > Python package Lang Detect (and removing those) and sampling 100k observations out of 7.9 million rows.
 #### EDA
 This dataset contains some reviews in foreign languages but it isn't clear what the proportion is.
-For the purpose of my project, I wanted to focus on English language reviews since the data is of businesses in North America.
+For the purpose of my project, I wanted to focus on English language reviews since the data belongs to businesses in North America.

 I used python package LangDetect to identify that 99% of reviews are in English.
 The remaining 1% of foreign languages were removed equating to ~ 79,000 reviews, with 7.9 millions reviews remaining.
 The code for this is [here.](https://github.com/Izzybelle/Projects/blob/master/Capstone%20-%20Yelp%20-%20Part%202a%20%26%20b%20-%20Parse%20the%20data%2C%20EDA%20and%20Cleaning.ipynb)